joplin/gsoc/readme.md

 ## General instructions

-First of all, please read the above referenced resources and the [GSoC FAQ](https://developers.google.com/open-source/gsoc/faq).
+First of all, please read the above-referenced resources and the [GSoC FAQ](https://developers.google.com/open-source/gsoc/faq).
 Pay special attention to the **Eligibility** section of the FAQ.

 ## Recommended steps